skoulouzis/vlet/README.txt

  README.txt       ; This readme
- configure        ; autoconf (gnu-style) generated configure script Makefile         ; Makefile wrapper for ant zips/            ; zipcache for downloaded zips and jar files. mbuild/          ; Project (meta) build component.
+ configure        ; autoconf (gnu-style) generated configure script Makefile         ; Makefile wrapper for ant mbuild/          ; Project (meta) build component.
                     This component holds all the build logic and is called by the toplevel build file. source/          ; Source components, see below:

- source/auxtools/ ; 3rd party libaries and tools.
- source/core/     ; source components for the VRS.
+ source/core/     ; Source components for the VRS.
                     Note that the components in this
-                    directory are eclipse projects, each which an own source ("src") directory. source/doc/      ; documentation components (need latex command to create documents).
+                    directory are eclipse projects, each which an own source ("src") directory. source/doc/      ; Documentation components (need latex command to create documents).
                     LaTeX documents are treated as 'source' components.
- source/app/      ; application examples and other plugins.
+ source/modules/  ; Extra VLET modules.
+For example "module.jython"

 Junit tests: